Explore Themes

 Afternoon thunderstorms with frequent lightning are common throughout the year, especially during the inter-monsoon periods from late March to May and October to November.
 During the Southwest Monsoon and inter-monsoon periods, widespread heavy rain and gusty winds associated with Sumatra squalls occur occasionally.

-Singapore’s long-term (1991-20201) annual mean temperature is 27.8°C, with an average daily maximum and minimum temperatures of 31.6°C and 25.0°C respectively.
-The long-term average annual total rainfall is 2113mm.
-With climate change and urbanisation, Singapore’s annual mean temperature has risen at an average rate of 0.2-0.3°C per decade since 1980.
-For 2022, the annual mean temperature and total rainfall was 27.9°C and 2207.8mm respectively.
+Based on records from the Changi climate station, Singapore’s long-term (1991-20201) annual mean temperature is 27.8°C, with average daily maximum and minimum temperatures of 31.6°C and 25.0°C respectively.
+The long-term average annual total rainfall is 2113.3mm.
+With climate change and urbanisation, Singapore’s annual mean temperature has risen at an average rate of 0.24°C per decade between 1984 and 2023.
+For 2023, the annual mean temperature and total rainfall was 28.2°C and 2411.2mm respectively.

 The Meteorological Service Singapore publishes the Annual Climate Assessment Report2 every year.
 The report provides updates on Singapore’s climate trends, with descriptions of key climatic features and notable weather events that affect Singapore.